caesarfeta/dot_com/story/dbpedia/dbpedia.md

 	  :Honey_bee ?p ?o
 	}

-Now I have my foot in the door.
+Now I have my foot in DBPedia's door.
 A line in the output catches my eye.

 	dbpedia2:genus [http]	"Apis"@en

-Let's find all the species that share the honey bees genus, Apis.
+Let's find all the species that have Wikipedia pages that share the honey bee's genus, Apis.

 	SELECT ?s
 	WHERE {
 		?s dbpedia2:genus "Apis"@en
 	}

--- You can't just search for "Apis".
-Here's why... [ TODO ]

 Here they are.